|

 yelling and confusion, but we finally start moving, away

+from the station, away from the military.
 The bus arrives at the village square and the passengers

 literally spill out the open door.
 The doorways surrounding